 Just after the Queen’s speech, someone let off some fireworks up the hill from us, and poor Tom must have got an awful fright because he came tearing down the garden, burst in through the cat flap and scarpered upstairs.

 This afternoon I got out the family tree folder to show Ally something about the Russell family and I noticed some notes that I had written in the 1990s - some of my Dad’s family stories.
 I am so glad that I wrote these down when I had the chance.
 Among many other family members’ names, I had happened to jot down the name of one of my Dad’s cousins’ sons.
-I didn’t know this person at the time and didn’t even remember writing it down, but when I came across the name today I realised that it happens to be the exact name of my friend Suzy’s Dad, who I have got to know a wee bit over last couple of years.
+I didn’t know this person at the time and don't even remember writing it down, but when I came across the name today I realised that it happens to be the exact name of the father of my friend Suzy, who lives diagonally back from us.
 I immediately messaged her to confirm it by asking her what is her paternal grandmother’s name and was thrilled to find out that we are indeed related!
-Suzy’s Granny is my Dad’s first cousin and her Dad is my second cousin!
+Suzy’s Gran is my Dad’s first cousin and her Dad is my second cousin!
 It’s such a lovely surprise!
 I hope to meet with Suzy’s grandmother after the quarantine is over to have a good chat about the family.

 Super Flower Moon